Real Estate Investing

 - Liquidity of REITs.

 While the market price of publicly traded REITs is accessible and defined by the market as any publicly traded security, non-traded REITs don't give access to determining the value of a share.
 Non-traded REITs do not estimate their share value until 18 months after their offering closes.
-This means you aren't going to assess the value and volatility immediately after investing. - Although non-traded REITs offer higher dividend yields than publicly-traded REITs, they frequently pay distributions over their funds from operations.
-To do that, they may use offering proceeds and borrowing.
+This means you aren't going to assess the value and volatility immediately after investing. - Although non-traded REITs offer higher dividend yields than publicly-traded REITs, they frequently pay distributions out of their funds from operations.
+To do that, they may use proceeds from offerings and borrowing.
 This practice reduces the value of the shares and the cash available to the company for purchasing extra assets.

 - Conflict of interest.